ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-5 Best Email Services for Next.js in 2025 - <a href="https://medium.com/startup-nextjs/5-best-email-services-for-next-js-in-2025-9fca1c3665d4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ever heard of the Justin Bieber problem in Instagram database queries? - <a href="https://medium.com/@surksha8/ever-heard-of-the-justin-bieber-problem-in-instagram-database-queries-9e974b42238b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Startup Nextjs`**
+✍️ **posted by `Suraksha Singh`**

-<blockquote>Sending emails from a Next.js app is simple when you choose the right email services provider for Next.js.
-Let’s explore some of the best…</blockquote>
+<blockquote>Picture this: Justin Bieber drops a post on Instagram, and 𝘉𝘖𝘖𝘔! 💥 Millions of likes, comments, and interactions flood in like a…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>